 The primary mission of the California Men's Colony is to provide a secure, rehabilitative, and humane environment for housing mostly minimum to medium security inmates.
-CMC has two physically separated housing complexes, commonly referred to as "East" and "West."
-An emphasis is placed on providing all inmates with programs for self-improvement.
+At CMC, an emphasis is placed on providing all inmates with programs for self-improvement.
 These programs include academic and vocational education, work skills in prison industries, and inmate self-help group activities.
-Psychology Interns primarily work within the Level III housing complex (East), which houses medium security GP inmates.
+Psychology Interns primarily work within the Level III housing complex, which houses medium security GP inmates.
 This complex is divided into four Facilities.
 Each Facility has its own dining room, classrooms, athletic fields, and two three-story housing units.
 The facility also provides Mental Health treatment in the form of an Enhanced Outpatient Program (EOP), Correctional Clinical Case Management Services (CCCMS) program, as well as a fully licensed 50 bed inpatient facility called the Mental Health Crisis Bed (MHCB) level of care located in the Correctional Treatment Center (CTC).
-Both EOP and CCCMS patients can also be housed temporarily in the Administrative Segregated Housing Unit (ASU).
+Both EOP and CCCMS patients can also be housed temporarily in the Restrictive Housing Unit (RHU).
+CMC will have four (4) intern positions available for 2025-2026.